plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 To finish up the lab, let's see what the credible interval sizes are under the prior.
 While we could explore the actual prior, the results would be a little disappointing.
 For example, under the pure birth model we are using, sampling from the prior would yield many thousands of very different tree topologies, and the consensus of all these disparate trees would be a star tree, which would not be very interesting.
 Similarly, allowing the birth_rate to be sampled from its prior (which has mean 100 and variance 10000!) would produce trees that, on average, look so different from the tree we used to simulate our data that comparison of divergence time credible intervals would be difficult.
 So, we will fix the tree topology and birth_rate prior to their true values but keep the ucln_mu, ucln_sigma, and the branch_rates priors at their original values.
 This means that we will only be looking at the prior on rates, not node times.

-Copy your _divtime.Rev_ file to create a new file named _divprior.Rev_ and make the following changes in the new file:
+:large_blue_diamond: Copy your _divtime.Rev_ file to create a new file named _divprior.Rev_ and make the following changes in the new file:

 * Change output file names to have prefix _divprior_ rather than _divtime_ so that you will not overwrite previous files (don't forget to do this in the `readTreeTrace` and `mapTree` commands);